Areas of expertise:

-In October 2009, John Heffernan was named the Executive Director of RFK Speak Truth To Power at Robert F. Kennedy Human Rights.
-Heffernan brings to RFK Human Rights over twenty years of experience in development, human rights, humanitarian relief, and post-conflict reconstruction projects in the United States, Africa, South America, Asia, and Europe.
+In October 2009, John Heffernan was named the Executive Director of Robert F. Kennedy Human Rights' Human Rights Education efforts.
+Heffernan brings over twenty years of experience in development, human rights, humanitarian relief, and post-conflict reconstruction projects in the United States, Africa, South America, Asia, and Europe.

 As a Senior Investigator with Physicians for Human Rights (PHR) he led three investigations to the Darfur region of Sudan and was the lead author of PHR’s report, Assault on Survival.
 He presented the report to the International Criminal Court in The Hague, Netherlands in February 2006.
 In 2002, he conducted a PHR investigation to Afghanistan where he discovered a mass grave which was later the subject of a Newsweek magazine cover story.